Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 Regardless of `msg.topic`, `msg.permanentLockState` accepts:

-- `lock` &rarr; suppress all output until another permanent-lock command arrives.
+- `lock` &rarr; suppress state output until another permanent-lock command arrives.
-- `lockOn` &rarr; force ON, emit the configured ON payload once, then suppress all output.
+- `lockOn` &rarr; force ON, emit the configured ON payload once, then suppress state output.
-- `lockOff` &rarr; force OFF, emit the configured OFF payload once, then suppress all output.
+- `lockOff` &rarr; force OFF, emit the configured OFF payload once, then suppress state output.
 - `unlock` &rarr; resume normal processing (the unlock message itself is consumed).

-While locked, normal inputs and control-topic commands are ignored and produce no output.
+While locked, normal input messages are ignored and output 1 remains suppressed.
+Control-topic commands remain active: thresholds can be updated, `state` and `reset` can change the internal state, and `status`/`reset` diagnostics can still be emitted on output 2.

 ### Outputs